antcsny/Data-collection-app-V2/README.md

 ### Global variables

-The following declaration must be added in the `System/$config.dat` file on the robot KUKA workspace :
+The following declarations must be added in the `System/$config.dat` file on the robot KUKA workspace :

 ```